cvuchener/corsair-usb-config/README.md

 Compilation
 -----------

-You need libusb and a C++ compiler.
+You need libusb and jsoncpp and a C++ compiler.
 Simply use `make` to build the executable.

 Usage